jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - Each stage of PASTA has a specific list of objectives to achieve and deliverables to produce in order to complete the stage
 - **Visual, Agile, and Simple Threat (VAST)**: a threat modeling concept that integrates threat and risk management into an Agile programming environment on a scalable basis
 - Part of the job of the security team is to identify threats, using different methods:
-  - Focus on attackers: this is a useful method in specific situations;
+  - Focus on attackers: this is a useful method in specific situations
     - e.g. suppose that a developer’s employment is terminated, and that post-offboarding and review of developer’s computer, a determination is made that the person was disgruntled and angry
     - understanding this situation as a possible threat, allows mitigation steps to be taken
   - Focus on assets: an org’s most valuable assets are likely to be targeted by attackers
   - Focus on software: orgs that develop applications in house, and can be viewed as part of the threat landscape; the goal isn’t to identify every possible attack, but to focus on the big picture, identifying risks and attack vectors